Poornima-Muthukumar/DATA512/data-512-a1/README.md

 The Pageviews API (documentation, endpoint) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through last month.

+## Terms of Use
+The use of Wikipedia data is subject to the Wikimedia Foundation Terms of Use (TOU).
+A summary of these TOU, along with the complete terms are available here.

 ## Data Acquisition:
 For each API, we collect data for all months where data is available and then save the raw results into 5 separate JSON source data files (one file per API query type.